We try to make UX Podcast available to you in as many ways as possible. That way you can choose a way to subscribe and listen that suits you best.

 If you use Mac or an iPhone, most people subscribe via Apple Podcasts.

 If you search for “UX Podcast” on almost any podcast client, you’ll find us.
 Just look for the UX Podcast logo.

-You can find transcripts to the latest shows on our profile on Medium.
+You can find full transcripts to many shows in the transcript section on this website and also on our profile on Medium.
 Some older shows have the transcripts available below the show notes for that episode.

 What others say

 I’ve been listening to a lot of @uxpodcast over the last couple of weeks.
 It’s a really smart show.